094459/blog/content/newsletter/aws-open-source-news-and-updates-no-29.md

 **Scaling Electronic Design Automation workloads**

 [Scaling EDA Workloads using Scale-Out Computing on AWS](https://aws.amazon.com/blogs/industries/scaling-eda-workloads-using-scale-out-computing-on-aws/) - Ahmed Elzeftawi's post shows you have to implement a scale out computing architecture using several open source components (Linux OS, Amazon Elasticsearch and Amazon FSx for Lustre) for this specific industrial vertical, although you can adapt this to other verticals too.
-You can check out the source code [here](https://awslabs.github.io/scale-out-computing-on-aws/install-soca-cluster/).
 This is a good example of how combining open source components and cloud can enable high scale, robust solutions to solve industry use cases.

 ![architecture](https://d2908q01vomqb2.cloudfront.net/c5b76da3e608d34edb07244cd9b875ee86906328/2020/07/08/AhmedBlog_Image1-1024x667.png)